rJottaper/rJottaper/README.md

 My name is João Pedro

-I'm A Computer Science, that has been studying as a Front-End Developer since 2020.  💻
+I'm A Computer Science, that has been studying as a Mobile Developer since 2020.  💻

 Always open to new challenges and ready to face changes.